 Motivation is the key to success for every company.
 Building motivation and collaboration within an agile project team is necessary for achieving common goals and expanding your business.
-You can achieve success rates only when every team member delivers quality work efficiently and are committed to the tasks at hand.
+You can achieve success rates only when every team member delivers quality work efficiently and is committed to the tasks at hand.
 How can you create a culture like this in your workplace?

 The culture and the thinking process embedded in your organization are more important than the methodology or tools that you use.
 Without the right culture, the methodology has no chance.
 This is particularly relevant for agile methodologies.
 Agile website development teams, by their very nature, need to comprise disciplined and motivated individuals who work well together.